boochow/veryshort/README.md

 This type of delay works as "comb filter", which adds some metallic noise to the input source.

-Runs on prologue, minilogue xd, NTS-1 and drumlogue.
-(The source code for drumlogue is on [a separate branch](https://github.com/boochow/veryshort/tree/drumlogue).)
+Runs on prologue, minilogue xd, NTS-1, NTS1 mkII, and drumlogue.
+(The source code for [drumlogue](https://github.com/boochow/veryshort/tree/drumlogue) and [NTS-1 mkII](https://github.com/boochow/veryshort/tree/nts1mkii) are on separate branches.)

 Download binaries from [this page](https://github.com/boochow/veryshort/releases).